UMAprotocol/UMIPs/UMIPs/umip-157.md

    value in the `FilledRelay` event.
 If they don't match or if no matching event is found, the relay is invalid.

 ## Validating realizedLpFeePct
-To determine the validity of the `realizedLPFeePct` in the `FilledRelay` event, we must first compute two separate fees: a "depositor" and a "relayer" fee.
+To determine the validity of the `realizedLPFeePct` in the `FilledRelay` event, we must first compute two separate fees: a "depositor" and a "refund" fee.

 ### Depositor Fee

 First, identify the matched deposit for the fill following the steps [here](#finding-valid-relays).
-This fee is depends on the following parameters:
+This fee depends on the following parameters:
-- The "deposit count" at the time of the matched deposit on the origin chain.
+- The "running count" at the time of the matched deposit on the origin chain.
+This running count can be computed as the last validated running balance for the origin chain and token plus the total amount of deposits (for the same token) since that running balance before this matched deposit, minus the total amount of refunds (for the same token) taken on this chain before this matched deposit.
+- "Refunds" includes any fills with `repaymentChainId == depositOriginChain` and valid refunds requested on the chain.
-- The UBA fee parameters at the time of the deposit
+- The UBA fee curve parameters value for the running count of the deposit.

-### Relayer Fee
+### Refund Fee

+A refund includes a fill with `repaymentChainId == chainId` and refunds requested.

-This fee is depends on the following parameters:
+This fee depends on the following parameters:
-- The "fill count" at the time of the fill on the destination chain.
+- The "running count" at the time of the refund on the destination chain.
-- The UBA fee parameters at the time of the deposit
+- The UBA fee curve parameters value for the running count of the refund.

+## Setting the realizedLpFeePct for a Fill

-The `realizedLpFeePct` should be equal to `depositorFee + relayerFee`.
-The `relayerFee` will ultimately be returned to the Relayer and be included in the refund amount.
+The `realizedLpFeePct` should be equal to `depositorFee` for the matched deposit.
+The `refundFee` will ultimately be returned to the Relayer and be included in the refund amount by the Dataworker.

 # Finding Slow Relays